 In the 1930s, Hyman and Appleton also remodeled buildings, including the Crown Zellerbach building at 343 Sansome Street, in the art deco or art moderne idiom.
 Neither architect could be considered a "modernist," although Hyman's obituary (1948) says "of recent years he became absorbed in modern architecture."

 Wolfard brought the modern esthetic to the firm, which, shortly after Hyman's death, became Appleton and Wolfard.
 Robert Appleton, AIA, Abraham's son, joined the firm in 1950 after graduating from UC Berkeley in 1942 and receiving his architectural license in 1950.
 He worked on the branch libraries and remembers Wolfard as the lead designer.

-The Appleton and Wolfard branches are essentially unaltered since their original construction, although in some cases the floors, lights, ceilings and windows may have been repaired or replaced.
-Each of the Appleton and Wolfard branches are scheduled for rehabilitation during 2002-2008.
-Generally, the rehabilitation plans call for upgrading the fire, electrical and seismic systems.
-Major alternations involve making the bathrooms, doorways and passages ADA accessible.
+The Appleton and Wolfard branches are essentially unaltered since their original construction, although in some cases the floors, lights, ceilings, and windows may have been repaired or replaced.
+Each of the Appleton and Wolfard branches were rehabilitated from 2002-2008.
+Generally, the rehabilitation plans called for upgrading the fire, electrical and seismic systems.
+Major alternations involved making the bathrooms, doorways and passages ADA accessible.

-At the Parkside, the need for more space has changed the original look and feeling.
-Bookcases now rise above the rear windowsill, breaking the clean lines of the original design.
-Bookshelves and computer tables clutter what was once an open, spacious interior.
+At the Parkside, the need for more space changed the original look and feeling.
+Bookcases rose above the rear windowsill, breaking the clean lines of the original design.
+Bookshelves and computer tables cluttered what was once an open, spacious interior.
 Children's drawings cover the fireplace.
-The patio is seldom used; being on the north side it is often too cold to use for reading and there is no outdoor furniture.
-The Halprin landscape is now overgrown and intrudes on the patio.
+The patio was seldom used; being on the north side it was often too cold to use for reading and there is no outdoor furniture.
+The Halprin landscape became overgrown and intruded on the patio.